*** 20th Anniversary: 2003 to 2023 ***

 This is what 3 days of snowing looks like in Stayner!

-Barry's Response - looks like Stayner and surrounding areas near the Georgian Bay experience some serious lake-effect snows...typical of this time of year when the water is still open and much warmer than the air that flows directly over.
+Barry's Response - Stayner and surrounding areas near Georgian Bay are experiencing a lot of lake-effect snow...typical of this time of year when the water is still open and much warmer than the air that flows directly over it.

-Nottawasaga Station, as Stayner was originally called, lies at the south end of the Georgian Bay, a little over an hour out of Toronto.
+Stayner, or Nottawasaga Station, lies at the southern end of Georgian Bay, about an hour south of Toronto.
 This community and the rest of Clearview Township receives a good deal of this type of snow.
-Other regional names include "Cottage Country", the Georgian Triangle, and generally Central Ontario, and they all get winter weather like this on occasion.
+"Cottage Country", the Georgian Triangle, and generally Central Ontario also get winter weather like this.

 search this site for more information now.